 Reproductive autonomy means different things to different people.
-For me, and for the 1 in 8 like me who are affected by infertility, reproductive autonomy is about having the chance to bring children into the world.
+For me, and for the 1 in 5 U.S. citizens like me who are affected by infertility, reproductive autonomy is about having the opportunity to bring children into the world.

 Maybe you were able to have children on your own.
-Or perhaps you struggled with infertility but were fortunate enough to have great insurance coverage, excellent clinicians and really good luck, and were able to become a parent through some form of fertility treatment.
+Perhaps you struggled with infertility but were fortunate enough to have great insurance coverage, excellent clinicians and really good luck, and were able to become a parent through some form of fertility treatment.

 Maybe adoption was the perfect choice for you to expand your family.

 Maybe you could have had children but decided against it.

 No matter your personal decisions around family building, everyone deserves the chance to have a family of their own if they so choose.
 On Advocacy Day, we raise our voices for everyone who has struggled to have the family they dream of.